 Make the Pomodoro Sauce

-Add reserved pasta water, bring to a boil, and reduce by half, 2-4 minutes.
+Add reserved pasta water, bring to a boil, and stir until slightly thickened, 2-4 minutes.

 Add tomatoes and return to a boil.

 Remove from burner and stir in butter and basil (reserve a pinch for garnish).
+Toss pasta and shrimp with sauce.
 Season with a pinch of salt and pepper.

-Plate dish as pictured on front of card and garnish with remaining basil.
-Bon appetit!
+Plate dish as pictured on front of card, garnishing with remaining basil.
+Bon appétit!